Oblique serves as the single source of truth for authorization decisions in corporate environments, from HRIS to IdP.

 Requests

-Section titled “Requests”To make changes to access controls at scale, you need a way for individual users to request access changes—not only to specific apps they need access to, but also to create teams or change team membership.
+Section titled “Requests”To make changes to access controls at scale, individual users need to be able to make or request access changes.
+Often, this stops at users making requests for specific resources, but that’s not sufficient.
+Users also need to be able to request access for their teams or reports, create teams, or change team membership.
 All of these changes are made through requests.

-Making changes through a request workflow allows you to verify that requirements are met prior to making a change, including any checks you need, and provide a record of who made the change and why.
+Making changes through a request workflow allows you to preview the impact of change prior to making it, verify that any requirements are met, and provide a record of who made the change and why.

-Not all changes need an explicit approval: changes can be automatically applied based on the checks you set for each request.
+Although all changes are made via a request, we don’t recommend requiring all changes to have explicit approvals.
+Rather, changes can be automatically applied based on the checks you set for each request, and only some will require approvals.

 Most justifications should be inferred, and not explicitly provided.
 For example, if a user is added to a team, the justification is that the user is a member of the team; or if a user’s role changes, the justification is that the user’s role has changed.
 Where additional justification is needed, it should be specific about the business need.